collinbrake/computersystems/Computer Systems.md

     - What am I supposed to do?
     - op: operation code
+      - Why does it need 12 bits?
+      - The op code fields are not just being used to say what op code
+      - The first six bits say what format of instruction it is
+      - Most of the time these design decisions are made based on the rest of the circuitry
     - funct: function code (extends op code), 6 bits clear at the end
 - Ignore shamt (shift amount)
     - Only used for logical instructions in r format, not addition or others
   - r -> register
   - rs

     - source register **number**
     - where do I get things from
 - rt

     - second source register **number**
   - rd

     - destination register **number**
   - The register file has 32 locations
     - 2^5 is 32